 - Washing hard surfaces like driveways or sidewalks that do not absorb water

-- Street cleaning or construction site preparation
+- Street cleaning or construction site preparation with potable water

 - Filling decorative fountains, lakes, or ponds without a recirculation pump

 - Outdoor watering within 48 hours after at least 1/4 inch of rainfall

 - Watering decorative grass in commercial, industrial, and institutional areas, including common areas of homeowners’ associations (HOAs) (see details below)